When and how to apply for Medicare

 - Part B is medical insurance.
 It covers doctor visits, outpatient services, lab tests and screenings, and durable medical equipment.
 Part B has a monthly premium, based on income.

-Medicare from the federal government, also called Original Medicare, covers Part A and Part B. It doesn’t cover all your health care costs, and it doesn’t include coverage for most outpatient prescription drugs (Part D).
+Original Medicare doesn’t cover all your health care costs, and it doesn’t include coverage for most outpatient prescription drugs (Part D).
 That’s where a private Medicare plan can help.
 For more on what these different parts of Medicare cover, check out Medicare parts explained.

 When to apply for Medicare